 The course is designed to introduce the students to psychological research.
-Students will learn about the research process by analyzing the ethical issues in research, conducting literature reviews, collecting,
+Students will learn about the research process by analyzing the ethical issues in research, conducting literature reviews, collecting, analyzing and interpreting the data, as well as summarizing and presenting the findings.
+Students may be presented with an opportunity to work with faculty on designing and implementing a research project.
+The course includes both theoretical and applied (lab) components.
+Prerequisite: PSY 100 and two PSY 200-level courses

-Foundations of Black Psychology PSY 271 (same as AFN 271) 3 crs.
+Foundations of Black Psychology(same as AFN 271)3 crs.
 3 hrs.

 The course presents Black experiences through a psychological lens.
 Leaning on the work of leading Black psychologists and other theorists, this course examines critical issues related to race, ethnicity, education, Black families and other social factors embedded in both contemporary and historical contexts.
-Prerequisite PSY 100
+Prerequisite: PSY 100